jeantessier/book-reviews/rails_graphql_federation/README.md

 The gateway lives at `http://localhost:3000` like a normal Node app.

+If you define the `DEBUG` environment variable, the gateway will output extra information about calls to the federated services.

 When the gateway is running, you can update the Apollo Graph Manager.
 You will need an API key from the Apollo
 [Graph Manager](https://engine.apollographql.com/).
 Once you have obtained it,